fvarrui/website-demo/README.md

 This site is published at [https://fvarrui.github.io/website-demo/](https://fvarrui.github.io/website-demo/).

+> Link to the used HTML template: [Ziggy](https://www.free-css.com/free-css-templates/page244/ziggy).

 ### 5. Adding CNAME to GitHub repo

 First of all, you’ll need to add a CNAME file to your GitHub repo.
 Now, just as adding a normal file.